AlexandrMakaroff/Phonebook_Java/README.md

 # Phonebook_Java
-implementation of a phone book for storing user numbers with "Data base".
+Implementation of a phone book for storing user numbers with "Data base".
+The role of local database performed by a binary file data in which is serializated and stored in binary form